Skip to content

 How to use Color set from Assets Catalog?

-Let’s say you created color named “newColor” in your Assets catalog.
-To use it, you can do the following:
+If you’ve created a color named “newColor” in your Assets catalog, you can use it like this:

 Color("newColor")

-To simplify the usage of the Assets Catalog colors, add this extension to your code:
+To simplify usage of Asset Catalog colors, add this extension:

 extension Color {